La Jolla: Geology

 La Jolla is an area of mixed geology, including sandy beaches and rocky shorelines.
 The area is occasionally susceptible to flooding and ocean storms, as occurred in January and December 2010.

-Mount Soledad is covered with the narrow roads that follow its contours and hundreds of homes overlooking the ocean on its slopes.
-It is the home of the large concrete Mount Soledad Easter Cross built in 1954, later designated a Korean War Memorial, that became the center of a controversy over the display of religious symbols on government property.
+Mount Soledad, an 823 ft mountain, lies between Interstate 5 to the east and the Pacific Ocean to the west.
+It is mostly within the community of La Jolla where the northern and eastern slopes form a sharp escarpment along the Rose Canyon Fault.
+The community of Pacific Beach is on the southern slope.
+There are many narrow roads and hundreds of homes overlooking the ocean on its slopes.
+It is the home of the Mount Soledad Cross, built in 1954, later designated a Korean War Memorial, that became the center of a controversy over the display of religious symbols on government property.

-The most compelling geographical highlight of La Jolla is its ocean front, with alternating rugged and sandy coastline that serves as habitat for many wild seal congregations.
-Popular beaches and coastal access points, listed from north to south, include:
+The La Jolla ocean front has an alternating rugged and sandy coastline that serves as a habitat for many wild seal congregations.
+There are many beaches accessible from the cliffs all throughout the coast of La Jolla.